What is Quebec’s Law 25? – A Detailed Guide on Compliance

 Background of Quebec’s Law 25

-Quebec has been a leader in privacy legislation within Canada, being the first province to enact laws protecting personal information.
-The original Act Respecting the Protection of Personal Information in the Private Sector took place in 1994, pioneering privacy regulations.
+Quebec has been a pioneer of privacy legislation in Canada.
+It was the first province to pass laws securing personal information.
+The first privacy legislation, Respecting the Protection of Personal Information in the Private Sector, was passed in 1994.

-However, over the years, technological advancements and the rise of data-driven industries created gaps in the legislation.
-Businesses increasingly collected, processed and shared personal data in ways the original act could not adequately regulate.
+Yet, technological improvements and the emergence of data-intensive industries over time left loopholes in the legislation.
+Companies increasingly collect, process, and transfer personal data in ways the initial act could not precisely control.

 How Law 25 Replaces the Act Respecting the Protection of Personal Information

-Quebec introduced Law 25 to modernize its approach, formally known as the Act to Modernize Legislative Provisions, as Regards the Protection of Personal Information.
-This new law replaces and significantly strengthens the provisions of the original act.
+Quebec introduced Law 25 to update its strategy.
+Officially titled the Act to Modernize Legislative Provisions Regarding the Protection of Personal Information, the new law supersedes and considerably tightens the provisions of the original act.

-It incorporates stricter requirements for consent, data security, and the rights of individuals, such as the right to access, rectify, and delete their personal information.
+It includes tighter requirements for consent, data protection, and individual rights, including the right to access, correct, and erase their personal information.

-The law also mandates organizations to appoint a privacy officer, conduct privacy impact assessments, and notify authorities and affected individuals in the event of data breaches.
+The law also requires organizations to have a privacy officer, perform privacy impact assessments, and inform authorities and impacted people in case of data breaches.

 Alignment with Other Global Privacy Policies

-Law 25 places Quebec on par with global privacy laws such as the European Union’s General Data Protection Regulation (GDPR) and California’s Consumer Privacy Act (CCPA).
-Like the GDPR, Law 25 emphasizes transparency, accountability, and individual rights.
+Law 25 aligns Quebec with international privacy laws like the European Union’s General Data Protection Regulation (GDPR) and California’s Consumer Privacy Act (CCPA).
+Like the GDPR, Law 25 focuses on transparency, responsibility, and consumer rights.

-It also introduces concepts like privacy by design and default, which require organizations to prioritize data protection from the outset of their operations.
+It also adds elements such as privacy by design and default, where organizations must focus on protecting data from the beginning of their business.

-Like the CCPA, Law 25 gives individuals more control over their personal information, making it easier to request data access or deletion.
+Like the CCPA, Law 25 provides greater control over individuals’ data, with easier access to request data access or erasure.

-This alignment with international standards strengthens Quebec’s privacy framework and simplifies compliance for global organizations operating in the province.
+This harmonization with global standards fortifies Quebec’s privacy regime and streamlines compliance for international organizations doing business in the province.

-Businesses that adhere to GDPR or CCPA requirements will find similarities in Law 25’s provisions, which allow them to extend their existing privacy practices to comply with Quebec law.
+Companies that comply with GDPR or CCPA obligations will find commonality in Law 25 provisions, which enable them to apply their current privacy practices to meet Quebec law.

 Key Objectives of Law 25